From the Soil Up: How Terroir Tells Its Story in Every Sip

 Terroir isn’t something we feel the need to sell.
 It’s something we live with, season after season.
 Some years are generous.
 Others are challenging.
 Each leaves its mark.

 When we talk about terroir, we’re talking about memory.
-The memory of a cool spring, a long hang time, an early morning harvest.
+The memory of a cool spring, a long hang time, and an early morning harvest.
 These memories aren’t written down; they’re tasted.

 Listening Closely